 B. They don’t love it, but we can still discuss it.

-C. They think everything seems pretty normal and I tell them like everything
+C. They think everything seems pretty normal and I tell them almost everything

 A. No, they are really kind actually.

-B. Occasionally they do, just in small ways
+B. Occasionally they do; just in minor ways

-C. They do, sometimes even right after they have complimented me, they put me down in public and privately, it can be really wearing
+C. They do.
+Sometimes even right after they have complimented me, they put me down in public and privately